Cardiology at UPMC Passavant

 Cardiologists at UPMC Passavant offer a complete range of diagnostic testing to evaluate the heart’s function and structure.

 They also offer medical and interventional treatment for cardiovascular problems ranging from arrhythmias and valve disorders to heart failure, pulmonary hypertension, and heart attacks.

 Congestive Heart Failure

-Through the UPMC Heart and Vascular Institute at UPMC Passavant, patients with congestive heart failure (CHF) have access to specialists from the UPMC Advanced Heart Failure Center, providing rapid diagnosis and state-of-the-art treatment ranging from
+Through the UPMC Heart and Vascular Institute at UPMC Passavant, patients with congestive heart failure (CHF) have access to specialists from the UPMC Advanced Heart Failure Center, providing rapid diagnosis and state-of-the-art treatment including: